dotmailer/dotdigital-for-woocommerce/readme.txt

   * Copy and unzip the bridge file into your WordPress root folder
   * Click on 'Test connection' to check all's well

-The store should now be connected and dotdigital will start syncing customer data automatically.
+The store should now be connected and Dotdigital will start syncing customer data automatically.

 For more detailed information on installation, please see our <a href="https://support.dotdigital.com/hc/en-gb/categories/201643998-Integrations">support documentation</a>.